 Clients have included a broad range of companies, including Andersen Windows, Samsung, Gallo Wineries, GE, LG Display, Babcock & Wilcox, and Quanta Computers.

-Stacey Schesser is the Supervising Deputy Attorney General for the Privacy Unit in the Consumer Law Section of the Office of the California Attorney General.
+Stacey Schesser is the Supervising Deputy Attorney General for the Privacy Unit in the Consumer Protection Section of the Office of the California Attorney General.
 Her recent matters include People v.
-Equifax, People v.
-Uber, and leading the team in charge of drafting regulations for the California Consumer Privacy Act (CCPA).
+Glow, People v.
+Equifax, and leading the team that drafted regulations for the California Consumer Privacy Act (CCPA).
 She began her career at the Attorney General’s Office in 2007 in its Criminal Division and has worked in the Privacy Unit since its inception in 2012.
-Stacey received her J.D. at UC Berkeley’s School of Law, where she wrote on privacy law issues for the California Law Review.
-She received her B.A. at Douglass College, Rutgers University, and also worked as a grassroots organizer for various non-profits and political campaigns in Washington, D.C.
+Stacey was recently recognized as one of the Recorder’s “Women Leader in Tech Law” and was the only public sector recipient of this award.
+Stacey received her J.D. at UC Berkeley’s School of Law, where she wrote on privacy law issues for the California Law Review, and received her B.A. at Douglass College, Rutgers University.